 - values and principles

-We also encourage you to look through our website and visit the Resources page for OIFN Publications and contributions from others.
+We also encourage you to look through our website and visit the Resources page for OIFN Publications and contributions from others, including the OIFN Scope of Practice of Independent Facilitation.

 Please see our Connect with Us page for information about the number of ways you can stay connected with and involved in our network.